Gout vs. Cracked Heels

 You cannot be too diligent when it comes to foot care.
 Our feet make us mobile, we require them to walk and function as normal in our daily lives.
 When something is amiss in the foot, it is immediately noticeable to most people.

-However, each condition develops differently, and it’s important to identify them correctly from the get go.
-At Dermatologic Surgery Center, we can ensure proper early treatment and the correct diagnosis of Gout vs. Cracked Heels in Medina.
+However, each condition develops differently, and it’s important to identify them correctly from the get-go.
+At the Dermatologic Surgery Center, we can ensure proper early treatment and the correct diagnosis of gout or cracked heels.

 In general, cracked heels are caused by a lack of moisture in the heel of the foot.
 Dehydration is occasionally the culprit, but more often than not, minor cases of cracked heels can be fixed with a heavy moisturizer or lotion.